 For the IP address to take effect, the iSE needs to be turned OFF/ON.
-Clicking on the "Save" button will save the changes and turn the iSE (only the Ethernet board of the unit) OFF and ON.
-Pressing the physical button marked "RESET" on the iSE (right next to the RJ45 Ethernet Port) will also power reset the Ethernet board.
+Clicking the "Power Recycle" button will turn the iSE OFF and ON.
+Pressing the physical button marked "RESET" on the iSE does the same thing.